CM Maps Route Manager (CMMRM) + BuddyPress - Use Case - Building a Community for Trail Routes in BuddyPress Profile

 Requirement

 Note that the group features require the User Groups component to be enabled.
-This can be configured in Admin Dashboard → Settings → BuddyPress, as shown If the settings are proper, you will be able to set the groups when editing the route.
+This can be configured in Admin Dashboard → Settings → BuddyPress, as shown below:

 End Result